Shahraehash/AutoML/docs/src/install-guide/docker.md

 `LDAP_AUTH_SECRET`: After successfully authenticating using LDAP, sessions are authenticated using a signed JWT token and this defines the secret for that token.

+`LDAP_REQUIRED_GROUP`: Ensure the user is a member of the group provided.
+Only checked if a group is defined otherwise no group checking is performed.

 `BROKER_URL`: URL to the RabbitMQ broker (do not use when using the all-in-one image).